ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Prix: "Your wound was a deep laceration, do you know what hit you?"<br>
 Shemeshea: "A flyer, with a talon"<br>

 "There was some acid, but your body neutralized it.
-You are healing now and should be in fighting shape within a setadex (~ 16 minutes) and back to full strength within a cal cycle (~ 1 day).
+I've applied a medae wash that is rebuilding your tissue.
+You should be in gunning shape within a setadex (~ 16 minutes) and back to full strength within a cal cycle (~ 1 day).
 Try to avoid operating heavy weapons until them"<br>
 Shemeshea: "I'll try not to..."

 Prix: "Any questions?"<br>